System Design Space

 Governance affects product reliability

-Low-friction upgrades are critical when frontend systems live for years and depend on many backend contracts.
+Gradual upgrades are especially important when frontend systems live for years and depend on many API contracts.

 How to apply Ember ideas today